clear-vote/frontend/README.md

 TODO:

-Figure out how to control the view with JUST the contest being selected
+- Figure out how to control the view with JUST the contest being selected
+- update this. gets the most 2nd most recent election in the data. setSelectedElectionId(elections[elections.length - 2].id);